Code4HR/welcome/index.md

 ## How Decisions Are Made

-We use the [Lazy Consensus](http://rave.apache.org/docs/governance/lazyConsensus.html) model, meaning that if you think it's right for the group you have a green light, so don't wait around for approval.
+We use the [Lazy Consensus](http://rave.apache.org/docs/governance/lazyConsensus.html) model, meaning that if you think it's right for the group you have a green light, so **don't wait around for approval**.
 Concerns can be asked, but if you don't get much feedback that's a good thing and you can rock on.

 ## How Projects Are Chosen